-What is Frequency Coordination?
+What is frequency coordination?

 AFC is APCO's spectrum management arm, providing comprehensive radio frequency management for public safety agencies.
 With the most experienced staff and the largest network of volunteer experts, AFC is the only organization that provides full radio frequency management services, including frequency coordination and engineering, and license preparation and management for public safety agencies.
 AFC is a Federal Communications Commission certified public safety coordinator and, as a division of APCO, AFC's revenue is invested back into the public safety communications community.

-The Federal Communications Commission (FCC) has certified specific associations to perform the coordination process used to choose appropriate frequencies for land mobile radio systems before they, the FCC, will accept applications for licensee to operate two way radio systems.
+The Federal Communications Commission (FCC) has certified specific associations to perform the coordination process used to choose appropriate frequencies for land mobile radio systems before they, the FCC, will accept applications for licensees to operate two way radio systems.
 This is essential to ensure the numerous systems across the country have clear and interference free operation on their critical radio systems.

 How does it work?